-Anishinaabe/Bear Clan, Michele has been a part of NATOA since its inception in 2006, volunteering for the initial six years and ultimately rising to CEO.
+Anishinaabe/Bear Clan, Michele has been a part of NATOA since its inception in 2006, volunteering for the initial six years and ultimately rising to CEO and President.
 She has more than quadrupled organizational revenue since becoming a full-time staff member in 2013 through memberships, sponsorships, and a commitment to fostering authentic relationships with long-term corporate partners.
 Michele continues to strive to make NATOA the centre of Excellence in Trust and Investment and making sure the needs of Indigenous Women and Indigenous Youth are being met.

 Amidst keynotes and speaking engagements, Michele also co-wrote Unbreakable Spirit; a collaborative anthology of essays written by women who’ve overcome it all to reach success as they’ve defined it.
 She has been called upon by the press and influential organizations to weigh in on Indigenous issues.
 Michele volunteers on the Human Right Watch Gala Committee and the Board of Directors for the Canadian Juries Commission.